Why store salt?

 If you routinely use kosher or sea salt in your cooking, you may want a salt cellar (or salt bowl, salt pig, salt box) instead of a shaker.
 This allows you to take a pinch of salt or measure it out into your dish and there are no holes to get clogged with the coarser salt granules.
 A ceramic cellar will help keep humidity at bay.
 One made of wood may absorb kitchen odors and oils.
 All cellars should have a lid to keep contaminants from getting into the salt.

-You can also bypass the inconvenience of clumping salt by buying very coarse salt (like rock salt) and grinding it fine in a salt mill or grinder at the time that you use it.
+You can also bypass the inconvenience of clumping salt by buying very coarse salt (like rock or Himalayan salt) and grinding it fine in a salt mill or grinder at the time that you use it.
 Moisture has less effect on rock salt, so that makes it easier to store.

 How much to store?

-For just cooking and using at the table, you should store 5 pounds per person for a year’s supply.
-But if you are going to do canning, pickling or preserving of any kind, store 10 pounds per person.
-Add another 100 pounds if you are going to use it to preserve meat.
+For just cooking and using at the table, you should store 1-2 pounds per person for a year’s supply.
+But if you are going to do canning, pickling or preserving of any kind, store 3-5 pounds per person.
+Add another 30-100 pounds if you are going to use it to preserve meat.